Janner-GP/Janner-GP/README.md

-# Hey, I'm Janner Gonzalez  - Full stack developer
+# Hey, I'm Janner Gonzalez👋🏽  - Full stack developer

 **LinkedIn:** [Perfil de LinkedIn](https://www.linkedin.com/in/janner-gonzalez)

 **Summary**

 Passionate and experienced Full Stack Developer👨🏽‍💻 with a proven track record of designing, developing, and deploying high-quality web applications.
-Expertise in both front-end and back-end technologies, thrives in collaborative environments, and continuously seeks opportunities for growth and learning.
+Expertise in both front-end and back-end technologies, thrives in collaborative environments, and continuously seeks opportunities for growth and learning🚀.

 **Skills**